 Have you ever surfed Pintrest and saw a craft, only to think to yourself… I could never do that?
 I know I have.
 One day I decided to jump in with both feet and give it a try.
 Afterall, I was using reclaimed lumber from a pallet.
 If I messed up, I could simply get another pallet.
 Better yet, the pallets are usually free so it wouldn’t cost me anything for “on the job training”.

 The first project I attempted was small, simple wood sign, which my wife painted.
 The next project I attempted was an American Flag.
-Below are the steps to create the flag.
+Scroll to the bottom of this post for the steps to create the flag, and be sure to see the tips below for making this project easier.

 - After you dismantle your pallet, you are left with wood that will have nails.
 Decide how you are going to sand the wood.
 In my case, I have an electric planer.
 The nails will ruin the blades so I remove the nails by hand.
 If you are using a hand sander and don’t mind the nail heads showing on your project you can leave them.